Zacharyflynn06/in-the-shed-frontend/NOTES.md

 build side nav bar
-    add hamburger to open []
+    add hamburger to open [x]
     add login and create user []
     add song load and save buttons

-    change # to sharp
+    change # to sharp [x]

     fade in + out functionality

-Emin chords not working
+Emin chords not working [x]

+handle login
+    render songs on login
+    add username to menu on login